FMLA Certification: Everything You Need to Know

 When requesting a second opinion, the employer can choose a health care provider that the employee must use.
 The health care professional chosen cannot be one that the company uses regularly.

 When a second opinion establishes that the employee is not entitled to FMLA leave, the employee's leave should not be designated as FMLA.
 Instead, it can be treated as either unpaid or paid leave.
 If employees do not cooperate with the second opinion request, their leave can be denied.

 In extreme circumstances, a third opinion can be requested and obtained by the employer.
 If a third opinion is requested, this opinion is final and binding, according to FMLA regulations.

 If an employee is taking non-medical leave, such as leave covered under FMLA for military personnel taking a qualifying exigency, employers are allowed to require certification.
 In some cases, this military personnel leave does not have anything to do with a medical condition.

 More employees are asserting and enforcing their rights to FMLA leave.
 This leave is being used more often than ever before.
 This makes it crucial that employers have training programs on FMLA certification and regulations.

 Employers are responsible for determining if FMLA applies when an employee misses work.

-Human resource professionals, department heads, and administrators who regularly deal with FMLA administration, as well as day-to-day issues with FMLA, should be encouraged to take the FMLA Training and Certification Program.
+Human resource professionals, department heads, and administrators who regularly deal with FMLA administration, as well as day-to-day issues with FMLA, should be encouraged to take an FMLA Training and Certification Program.

-If you need help with FMLA certification, you can post your legal need on UpCounsel's marketplace.
+If you need help with FMLA certification, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.